Scalability

 Isolated environments

-- Git configuration and branching.
+- Third, an independent Git configuration with separate branches and folders.

 Diagram showing three interconnected spheres labeled DEV, PROD, and STAGING, each containing an Azure App icon and corresponding var.sku_name values P1v3, P3v3, and P2v3.Comparison of Dev and Prod AKS Baseline Cluster Azure workflows showing sequence of icons for tools including Terraform, Flux, and integrations with Slack and Git.